scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 All of these are dependent on the number and length of the discovered path segments, i.e. the total number of AS entries of the discovered path segments.
 These in turn depend on the configured best PCBs set size ([](#propagation-interval-size)).

-Interesting metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a network bootstrap, and the time until a new link is usable.
-In general, the time until a specific PCB is built depends on its length, the propagation interval, and whether on-path ASes use "fast recovery".
+Relevant metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a network bootstrap, and the time until a new link is usable.
+In general, the time until a specific PCB is built depends on its length, the propagation interval, and whether on-path ASes use "fast recovery" (see [](#propagation-interval-size)).

 At each AS, the PCB will be processed and propagated at the subsequent propagation event.
 As propagation events are not synchronized between different ASes, a PCB arrives at a random point in time during the interval and may be buffered before potentially being propagated.
 With a propagation interval T at each AS, the mean time until the PCB is propagated in one AS therefore is T / 2 and the mean total time for the propagation steps of a PCB of length L is at worst L * T / 2 (with a variance of L * T^2 / 12).

 Note that link removal is not part of path discovery in SCION.
 For scheduled removal of links, operators let path segments expire.
 On link failures, endpoints route around the failed link by switching to different paths in the data plane (see {{I-D.dekater-scion-dataplane}} section "Handling Link Failures").

 To achieve scalability, SCION ASes are partitioned into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
-For more specific observations, we distinguish between intra-ISD and core beaconing.
+More specific observations require a distinction between intra-ISD and core beaconing.

 ### Intra-ISD Beaconing {#intra-isd-beaconing}